Yvitex/Obsidian_Notes/Computer Science/Machine Learning/Calculating Linear Regression using Training Dataset.md

 ## Conclusion
-As we could see, we could relate it to our previous [[Correlation]] models, when there is a [[Negative Correlation]], the coefficient will be negative, if there is a [[Positive Correlation]], then there is a possitive sign in the coefficient.
+As we could see, we could relate it to our previous [[Correlation]] [[Machine Learning Algoritm|models]], when there is a [[Negative Correlation]], the coefficient will be negative, if there is a [[Positive Correlation]], then there is a possitive sign in the coefficient.
 For example, Room number has a possitive correlation with price, therefore, the coefficient is positive 3.1.
 Pollution is negatively correlated with price, therefore, NOX and PRICE has a negative Coefficient.

 Also, we could see yhr [[Dummy Variable]] CHAS to have a positive correlation with price, and that should be also valid, i think?

 ## Accuracy
-We could also see their [[R_Squared|accuracy]] with `regr.score()` method, this accepts 2 variable.
+We could also see their [[R_Squared|accuracy]] with regr.[[Score Accuracy Measure|score()]] method, this accepts 2 variable.
 ```
 print("Training r-squared: ", regr.score(X_train, y_train))
 print("Testing r-squared: ", regr.score(X_test, y_test))